ABOUT RETHINK ZONING

 - Water Resource Management (WRM) - applies to the city’s watershed properties in the Lake Chaplain watershed

-- Public Parks (P) - applies to city public parks, primarily in single-family neighborhoods.
+- Park and Open Space (P-OS) - applies to city public parks, primarily in single-family neighborhoods and to publicly-owned open space.